Robbie McCauley: Personal life

-In 1979 McCauley married Ed Montgomery, a musician, and they had a daughter, composer Jessie Montgomery.
-Early in their relationship they worked together on a short-lived project called Sedition Ensemble and later Montgomery wrote music for some of McCauley’s plays.
+In 1979, McCauley married Ed Montgomery, a musician, and they had a daughter, composer Jessie Montgomery.
+Early in their relationship, they worked together on a short-lived project called Sedition Ensemble and later Montgomery wrote music for some of McCauley's plays.
 They divorced in 1996.

 McCauley died on May 20, 2021, in Silver Spring, Maryland, where she was living with her sister Anita Henderson.
 The cause was congestive heart failure.
-She was 78.
+She was aged 78.